 - Assist with engaging donors, members, advisory council members, and others as necessary.

 A minimum five of years of progressively expanding and relevant post-graduate professional experience is required.
 A graduate-level degree in watershed resource management, environmental science, or other related field is required.
 An extensive knowledge of federal and state laws, regulations, policies and guidelines governing water quality science and point and nonpoint source pollution is necessary.
 Experience in using geographic information and spatial analyst tools, watershed models, and other tools is desired.
 Demonstrated experience in effective public speaking and written communication is preferred.

 This position will be open until filled by suitable candidate.
 To apply, please send cover letter, resume, and salary history and requirements to:

 Chesapeake Bay Foundation

-CBF offers a comprehensive benefits package to include: 20 vacation days, 10 sick days, health, vision, dental, life insurance, and a tax deferred annuity plan.
+CBF offers a comprehensive benefits package to include: 20 vacation days, 10 sick days, health, vision, dental, life insurance, and a tax deferred retirement plan.
 The Chesapeake Bay Foundation is an Equal Opportunity Employer.